apache/sis-site/content/_index.md

 are also provided for allowing users to experiment some SIS functionalities before writing code.

+## Backward compatibility policy    {#compatibility}

+Most of SIS public API is stable.
+If an API needs to be changed, the old API is annotated as deprecated and a Javadoc comment explains the replacement.
+If the API is deprecated for removal, it is usually kept for only one release and effectively removed in the next one.
+Therefore, if an API seems to have disappeared after an Apache SIS upgrade, the migration path can be identified by incrementing the version one-by-one.
+The `@version` tag gives the last version when a class got a significant change.

 [geoapi]:    https://www.geoapi.org/
 [GML]:       https://www.ogc.org/standards/gml
 [SF_SQL]:    https://www.ogc.org/standards/sfs